DigitalPiranesi/Documentation/README.md

 # Contacts

-Any bug-reports, errors, or comments can be made through the [Github Issues](https://github.com/waltster/DigitalPiranesi/issues) page for this repository
+Any bug-reports, errors, or comments can be made through the [Github Issues](https://github.com/DigitalPiranesiStorage/Documentation/issues) page for this repository.